Antelope Island State Park

 Horseshoeing Apparatus

 Farriers used this device to prevent themselves from being injured by the kicking of stubborn horses while mounting and repairing horseshoes.
 The horse is led into the center from the right and tied to the post on the left.
-The two stirrup-shaped footrests are the hold the horse’s feet, one at a time, while the shoe is being installed.
+The two stirrup-shaped footrests hold the horse’s feet, one at a time, while the shoe is being installed.
 A canvas sheet extended from a roller on one side, under the horse’s belly, and anchored to a wooden rail on the other side to secure the horse.
 By turning the wheel, the horse could be lifted off the ground and rendered harmless until the job was completed.
 Notice the date (1931) written on the concrete base.

 Back to contents